lambrospetrou/oxford-msc/plain-text/ch-dist-sys-hypercube.md

 ## HyperCube on Factorizations

 In this section, we introduce the HyperCube algorithm [**REFERENCE**] that previous work has shown to be great solution for data shuffling in distributed query processing.
-In addition, we present an algorithm that explains how HyperCube works on factorizations and finally, how we integrated it with the _Bit Serializer_, see **Section X**, resulting in a new serializer dedicated in HyperCube coined _Bit Serializer HyperCube_.
+In addition, we present an algorithm that explains how HyperCube works on factorizations and finally, how we integrated it with the _Bit Serializer_, see **Section X**, resulting in a new serializer coined _Bit Serializer HyperCube_.

 ### HyperCube introduction